RACE-Game/race/README.md

 ## Server

-The server is standardized and generalized, serves the game bundles.
+The servers are standardized and generalized, serve game bundles.
-Each game on each server can be served in two modes: `Transactor` or `Validator`.
+Each game on each server can be executed in two modes: `Transactor` or `Validator`.

 With `Transactor` mode, the server sends transactions.
 With